cookielab/terraform-kubernetes-grafana-alloy/README.md

 - `aws` - For collecting AWS CloudWatch metrics
 - `single` - For collecting OpenTelemetry traces and metrics, Prometheus Alert rules which needs to be single point of processing
 - `otel-collector` - For collecting OpenTelemetry traces and metrics using the OpenTelemetry Collector protocol
+- `loki-logs` - For collecting and forwarding Kubernetes pod logs to Loki

 Each module can be used independently or in combination based on requirements.